kimckenna/KimberlyMcKenna_T1A2/README.md

 - I decided to include a contact form that hopefully links to netlify after beginning the build of my website.
 - I chose to keep the form clean and simple; utilising the existing color scheme and link formating for the send button.
 The form does impact my accessibility as I don't label the input fields as I opted for placeholder text.
 This is likely something that could be remediated when using JavaScript.

-## Target Audience

 ## Tech Stack

-Website built with HTML & CSS.
+- Website built with HTML & CSS.
-Version control maintained with Git & Github.
+- Version control maintained with Git & Github.
-Deployed and hosted using Netlify.
+- Deployed and hosted using Netlify.

 ## Final Website